unspun/fw-action-format/README.md

 # Format action
-This action format C/C++ sources using clang-format according to the .clang-format in the repository file system.
+This action formats C/C++ sources using clang-format according to the .clang-format in the repository file system.

 ## Inputs